aspect-build/rules_js/docs/npm_package.md

 by default.
 The behavior of including sources and declarations from `JsInfo` can be configured using the `include_sources`, `include_transitive_sources`, `include_declarations`, `include_transitive_declarations` attributes.

+The two `include*_declarations` options may cause type-check actions to run, which slows down your development round-trip.
+You can pass the Bazel option `--@aspect_rules_js//npm:exclude_declarations_from_npm_packages` to override these two attributes for an individual `bazel` invocation, avoiding the type-check.

 `npm_package` also includes default runfiles from `srcs` by default which `copy_to_directory` does not.
 This behavior can be configured with the `include_runfiles` attribute.